Brad Simpson (producer): Color Force

 In 2012, he joined Color Force as a partner.
 Later that year, Simpson and Nina Jacobson signed a first-look deal with FX Productions for original programs.

 In 2016, FX aired The People v.
 O. J. Simpson: American Crime Story, produced by Color Force.
 Simpson won an Emmy Award for his work on the series the same year, as well as a Golden Globe.
 Simpson also won a BAFTA, a Critics' Choice award, a TCA award, and a Producers Guild of America award.

 In 2016, FX Productions signed Simpson and Jacobson to an exclusive production deal for original programming.

 In 2018, Simpson produced the second American Crime Story series, The Assassination of Gianni Versace: American Crime Story.
 For his work on The Assassination of Gianni Versace, Simpson received an Emmy award, a Golden Globe award, a Critics' Choice award, a TCA award, and a Producers Guild award.
 The same year, Simpson served as an executive producer on the FX series Pose.

 Simpson produced Crazy Rich Asians and Ben Is Back with Jacobson in 2018.

 He executive produced Richard Linklater's Where'd You Go, Bernadette (2019).
-Simpson is executive producing The Goldfinch, an adaptation of Donna Tart's novel of the same name, and will serve as one of the executive producers on the television adaptation of Y: The Last Man for FX.
+Simpson executive produced The Goldfinch, an adaptation of Donna Tart's novel of the same name, and served as one of the executive producers on the television adaptation of Y: The Last Man for FX.